 For data protection inquiries: noetic.profectus@gmail.com

 Pick a scenario.
 Spend eight minutes with it.
-You'll know within the first two questions whether this is different from anything you've used before.
+You should feel the difference within the first two questions.

 Thank you.
 We'll be in touch.